Renunciation

 The Gradual Training Starts with Right View and Right Intention

-Although one can start some practices of the Gradual Training for example by practicing Sila (ethical conduct) and Guarding the Sense Doors, the primary focus should be on developing Right View and Right Intention.
+Although one can begin certain practices of the Gradual Training, such as practicing Sila (ethical conduct) and guarding the sense doors, the primary focus should be on developing Right View and Right Intention.
 This involves gaining a deep understanding of the Four Noble Truths and recognizing the unsatisfactory, impermanent, and not-self nature of sense desires and attachment to the Five Aggregates.

 Before truly embarking on the Gradual Training, it is essential to be fully committed to Renunciation, supported by a clear understanding of why the Eightfold Path is the only way to achieve liberation.

-A discourse on the prerequisites of right concentration that emphasizes the interrelationship and mutual support of all the factors of the eightfold path.
-It covers both the mundane and super mundane versions of the path:
+MN117: A discourse on the prerequisites of right concentration that emphasizes the interrelationship and mutual support of all the factors of the eightfold path.
+It covers both the mundane and super mundane versions of the path.

 In a person of right view, right intention comes into being.
 In a person of right intention, right speech.
 In a person of right speech, right action.
 In a person of right action, right livelihood.
 In a person of right livelihood, right effort.
 In a person of right effort, right mindfulness.
 In a person of right mindfulness, right concentration.
 In a person of right concentration, right knowing.
 In a person of right knowing, right release.